semani01/semani01/README.md

 ### Hello there 👋🏻

-🏛️ I am Sai Emani(he/him), currently a CS grad student at the University of Colorado Denver.
+🏛️ I am Sai Emani(he/him), currently a CS grad student at the University of Colorado Denver. <br>
 🤓 This post highlights a few not-so-technical engineering elements and non-technical technicalities of mine.

 ## About Me 🎓